 Review and adjust the plan

-How to nurture relationships with stakeholders is an important consideration for any successful project.
+Nurturing relationships with stakeholders is an important consideration for any successful project.
 Building strong stakeholder connections starts with clear and intentional communication.
 Customize your messaging to each stakeholder, consider what information they need, how often they should receive updates, and which communication channels they prefer.
-By providing consistent and transparent updates throughout the project, you establish trust and show stakeholders that they can rely on you for timely and accurate information.
+By providing consistent, transparent updates throughout the project, you build trust and show stakeholders they can rely on you for timely, accurate information.

 As the project progresses, continuously monitor stakeholders to identify changes in their influence, opinions, or grouping.
-Address any resistance to change by actively engaging with those with concerns, holding meetings, answering questions, and highlighting the project's benefits.
+Address resistance to change by actively engaging with concerned stakeholders, holding meetings, answering questions, and highlighting the project's benefits.
 Sharing critical information early, especially about issues or changes, makes stakeholders feel involved and valued.
 Inviting their input when making decisions helps build ongoing support and ensures that stakeholder relationships remain positive and productive.

 Find out more tips on how to nurture relationships with stakeholders →